leeoniya/uPlot/test/README.md

 after the run.
 The report includes every mismatched plot, including multiple plots from one test step.

-Use the failure selector or the Previous and Next buttons to choose a snapshot.
+The report displays all failed snapshots in order, each with its own comparison canvas.
-Hover over the chart to show the actual rendering.
+Hover over a chart to show the actual rendering.
 Move the pointer away to restore the expected rendering.
 The hover area keeps the larger dimensions of the two snapshots to prevent flicker when their sizes differ.
-The report renders only the selected comparison and reuses one canvas.

 A validation run clears previous reports before the tests start.
 A passing run creates no report.